rentzso/nextop/README.md

 There are two recommendations (and score types) available at the moment:
 - **simple** - the default Elasticsearch score
-- **custom** - with a scripted score computing the ratio of matched topics over total number of topics
+- **custom** - a scripted score computing the ratio of matched topics over total number of topics

 # The architecture